emilyJLin95/jekyll_workshop/README.md

 This is the same method used to edit the CSS in the site.

 ## Deploy your site to Github Pages
+The final step is to deploy your site to Github Pages.
 ## Final Checklist
 At this point you should understand how to, and have completed the following:
-* :white_check_mark: Installed Jekyll and created a new Jekyll site
+* :white_check_mark: Install Jekyll and created a new Jekyll site
-* :white_check_mark:Installed a theme
+* :white_check_mark:Install a theme
 * :white_check_mark:Make a blog post using Jekyll
-* :white_check_mark:Customized a theme
+* :white_check_mark:Customize a theme
 * :white_check_mark: Deployed your Jekyll site to github-pages

-* :rocket: To turn in the assignment please submit the URL for your deployed site!
+:rocket: To turn in the assignment please submit the URL for your deployed site!

 #### Potential Extensions
 Some potential extensions where you could take this include: